-Champagne and oysters love each other because the acidity in the bubbly and the brininess of the oysters balance each other and if you’re lucky maybe even enhance other fruit and floral aromas hiding in the background.
+Pairing Champagne with oysters works because the acidity in the bubbly and the brininess of the oysters balance each other.
+And if you’re lucky maybe even enhance other fruit and floral aromas hiding in the background.

 Beer and pizza rely on beer’s tendency to be earthy, acidic and low in alcohol – and don’t forget those scrubbing bubbles!
-Earth flavors, like the ones found in beer, are flexible with many foods; more so than many of the jammy fruity flavors of many wines.
+The cleansing effect of beer can be compelling not just with pizza but with all sorts of rich foods.
+In addition, earth flavors, like the ones found in beer, are flexible with many foods; more so than many of the jammy fruity flavors of many wines.
 This is especially good if you like lots of different toppings on your pizza.
-Acidity is a great foil for saltiness and the tang of tomato sauce; and the fact that most beers are relatively low in alcohol means you can get as spicy as you like!
-(Without fear of getting burned.)
-And those scrubbing bubbles?
-They work magic with the fatty meats and cheeses we love so much on a good pizza… palates are cleansed and ready for the next slice.

 Even milk and cookies have a little flavor science behind their charm.
-Milk’s natural sweetness balances with the sweet cookies and refreshes the palate – again, making it ready for the next delicious bite.
+Milk’s natural sweetness balances with the sweet cookies and refreshes the palate.
+Again, the effect of the beverage makes your mouth ready for the next delicious bite.

 In our endless search for pleasure, finding the perfect match (flavors or otherwise) means finding something that leaves you wanting more.
 When your palate is refreshed and excited you are compelled to take another bite, another sip, linger – bliss!

-Here are some of the basic flavor principles that these and other perfect matches are based on:
+Here are some of the basic flavor principles that these and other memorable matches are based on:

-Two sweet flavors will cancel each other out and accentuate any acidity.
-This can be refreshing when the flavors are in balance, when they aren’t in balance it’s like brushing your teeth then drinking orange juice (not sexy)
+- Two sweet flavors will cancel each other out and accentuate any acidity.
+This can be refreshing when the flavors are in balance, when they aren’t in balance it’s like brushing your teeth and then drinking orange juice

 Whatever your taste, there is a perfect match for you.
 Think about what you like to eat – flavor combinations that you enjoy.
 Break them down to a few basic flavors and see if any of them fit with the concepts listed above.
 Then, go forth and explore the fun world of food and drink with confidence in what you know you like, and a sense of adventure for new taste opportunities.
 Do what makes you happy – that’s bliss.